treilhes/emc4j/docs/_devguide/0X-maven-build.md

 Building the project is pretty straightforward, a simple `mvn clean install` will build the project.

-### Javadoc build
+### Delivery build

- To generate the project aggregated javadoc execute `clean javadoc:aggregate -P javadoc` It will generate the up to date javadoc in "/docs/apidocs"
+ To generate the project javadoc and source artifacts execute `clean install -P delivery`